Ine Eriksen Søreide: 2018

 While Erna Solberg was on a summit to the White House to meet with U.S. president Donald Trump in January 2018, Søreide met with the Speaker of the House of Representatives Paul Ryan.
 She also met with then U. S Secretary of State Rex Tillerson, where she expressed worries about the U.S cutting aid to Palestinians.
 To the media, she expressed that the situation in the area was tense.

 Following the poisoning of Sergei and Yulia Skripal in Salisbury on 4 March 2018, Søreide supported the condemnation issued by the leaders of Germany, France, the United Kingdom and the United States.
 She described the incident as shocking, dan added: "Any use of such nerve agent is prohibited under the Chemical Weapons Convention, and a violation of international law.
 This is completely unacceptable.
 Those behind it must be held accountable for this wrongdoing".

 In May 2018, Søreide expressed concerns about instability in the Middle East following the United States's withdrawal from the Iran nuclear deal, saying in a statement to Aftenposten: "We are also concerned that this could lead to increased instability in an already troubled region, and that the consequences of the decision could have an impact on the international community's ability to prevent the proliferation of nuclear weapons".

+Later in 2018, Søreide, participating in a government delegation to China with King Harald in the lead, prohibited the king from speaking on the situation of the Uyghur people, as he had stated to the press that he intended to do.
+This constraint on the king was likely prompted by fear of Chinese intimidation and threats against Norwegian trade, which Norway had encountered after the Nobel Peace Prize was awarded to the Dalai Lama of Tibet.